dhh1128/cfa/README.md

 v | co <u>v</u>erifies pre                              | A spreadsheet (pre) and its digital signature (co).
 A downloadable software package (pre) and its hash (co).
 A git commit (pre) and its hash (co).
 A piece of malware (pre) and its distinctive profile/signature (co).
 A credential presentation, including nonce (pre) and its signature (co). x | default                                               | Generic/ill-defined dependency, or multiple co files exist with different meanings.
 Separates the two cardinalities without asserting any special semantics.

-#### Examples of clarifiers
+##### Examples of clarifiers

 TODO: put them after infix, if appear in both; put them on pre
 TODO: explain that cardinality isn't known by pre

-### The Power of Identifiers
+#### CFA Identifiers

 TODO The semantics associated with CFAs depend in part on how they are identified.
 In the case of sidecars, the identifier for the sidecar is simply the name of the pre file; it can carry no additional semantics, and its uniqueness depends on the content of its container.
 Infixes identify the CFA separately from the stem of their filename, but are also container-dependent.

 UUIDs are a convenient form of identifier, and they have the advantage of being globally unique.
 UUID form 4 carries the additional semantic that all UUIDs created by the same hardware will have something in common, which asserts something about common origin for many CFAs.

 URLs are another possible identifier type.
 These have the advantage that the CFA can be described at the URL in question.
 For example, the musician who wants to unify all works in their career corpus, and who uses the URL https://mymusicalcareer.com/corpus as the identifier for this CFA, can publish a catalog or similar informat about the corpus at that URL.
 However, URLs are notoriously unstable; using a PURL may be advisable.

-A DID adds the notion of cryptographically provable control to the CFA.
+A [decentralized identifier (DID)](https://www.w3.org/TR/did-core/) adds the notion of cryptographically provable control to the CFA.
 With such identifiers, the owner of the identifier can prove they control the identifier, and by implication, the CFA.
 The composer who identifies her corpus with a CFA identified by a DID can thus set herself up as the indisputable authority on the question of whether any particular file deserves to be part of the CFA, *in her opinion as the CFA owner*.
 This does not mean the file's authorship can be proved &mdash; the CFA owner might have stolen it &mdash; but the identity of the CFA's controller becomes verifiable.
 Further, it becomes possible to carry out a secure communication with the author using a communications technique like DIDComm.

-An AID goes one step beyond DIDs.
+An [autonomic identifier (AID)](https://arxiv.org/abs/1907.02143) is a form of decentralized identifier that further enhances security and decentralization.
 Most DID methods depend on the availability of a blockchain for resolution, and do not guard against the possibility that someone other than the creator of the DID registered it.
-AIDs are self-certifying and blockchain-independent, allowing their use with any or no blockchain at all, and guaranteeing a perfect chain of custody from inception.
+In contrast, AIDs are self-certifying &mdash; meaning they guarantee a perfect chain of custody from inception &mdash; blockchain-independent &mdash; allowing their use with any or no blockchain at all &mdash; and use a sophisticated key pre-rotation technique to maximize key hygeine and provide post-quantum safety.

 CFAs bound with the Metadata or Inline Content strategy can use AIDs or DIDs to identify the relationship, and thus pick up all the advantages we're talking about here.